smartheim/ui-maintenance/README.md

 Please participate by editing files in this repository and make pull requests.
 Especially the help texts and introduction text, graphics and potential videos require help.

+## Is this a full Paper UI replacement?

+Not yet.
+"Things" cannot be edited and "Rules" cannot be created or saved.

 ## Local development

 * Install `npm` (node package manager)